 This company was created to supply services to the member Credit Unions and does not have an independent business focus.
 These shares are held to enable the Bank to receive essential banking services - refer to Note 37.
 The shares are not able to be traded and are not redeemable.

 The financial reports of CUSCAL record net tangible asset backing of these shares exceeding their cost value.

-The Bank is not intending, nor able to dispose of these shares, without a majority of CUSCAL shareholder approval.
+The Bank sold its shares in CUSCAL on the 21st December 2021.